 Proven to be more efficient than human search teams

-In research papers and studies involving bat carcass efficiency searches, human search teams generally located between 20% - 30% of carcasses compared to 70% and upwards for dogs.
+In research papers and studies involving bat carcass efficiency searches, human search teams generally located between 20% - 30% of carcasses compared to a minimum of 70% and upwards for dogs.

 Dogs can search difficult vegetation with minimal disturbance to the surrounding wildlife and habitat compared to their human counterparts.

 Dogs are fast, agile and accurate.
 They can generally cover an area of 100 square metres in less than 45 minutes depending on vegetation.
 It would take a human search team double that time at least!

 They are precise, unbiased, efficient and not influenced by weather conditions in the same way humans are.
 The results speak for themselves.